svjson/scoot/scoot.el/README.md

 | `scoot-auto-enable-scratch-mode` | t                     | boolean            | Automatically enable scoot-scratch-mode in scratch buffers.            |
 | `scoot-scratch-directory`        | "~/.scoot/scratches/" | string (directory) | Directory on disk where Scoot scratch buffers are saved and read from. |

-## Result Mode (scoot-result-mode)
+## ResultSet Mode (scoot-resultset-mode)

-Result Mode in `scoot.el` displays query results and metadata as an interactive ASCII-style table.
+Result Mode in `scoot.el` that displays query results and metadata as an interactive ASCII-style table.
 This mode provides keybindings for quickly adding or removing WHERE-clause conditions based on the values in the table.